Demi Lovato Reflects On Long Road To Recovery And ‘Mistakes’ In Sobriety: ‘Today I Would’ve Had 7 Years Sober’

 Today would have marked the seventh year of sobriety for singer Demi Lovato if she hadn’t relapsed this past summer.

-Earlier today, the 26-year-old took to her Instagram account to share a few words with her fans and reflect on her long journey through sobriety as well as all of the bumps that she encountered along the way.
-Rather than sharing a lengthy post, the singer decided to instead share her thoughts on her Instagram story.
+Earlier today, the 26-year-old took to her Instagram account to share a few words with her fans and reflect on her long journey through sobriety, as well as all of the bumps that she encountered along the way.
+Rather than sharing a lengthy post, the singer decided to instead share her thoughts in her Instagram Story.

 “Today I would’ve had 7 years sober.
 I don’t regret going out because I needed to make those mistakes but I must never forget that’s exactly what they were: mistakes.”